EBI-COMMUNITY/compare-amr/README.md

 # AMR

 To validate the AMR tab file you need to use validator.py.
-The script can be in this way:
+The script can be used in the following way:

 python validator.py AMR-file-name